pranigopu/deepLearning-for-audio--music/README.md

 - `NN`: Neural network
     - `NN.base.1`: Basic terminology
         - Observation & its representation as a vector
-        - Target (generally real-valued and not a vector)
+        - Target (generally real-valued & not a vector)
         - Neuron
         - Layer
     - `NN.base.2`: Key aspects of NN